arscan/pleaserotate.js/README.md

 <script src="pleaserotate.js"></script>
 ```

-All parts can be styled with CSS.
-It can be configured by creating a `window.PleaseRotateOptions` object before you
+Style using CSS.
+Configure by creating a `window.PleaseRotateOptions` object
-include the script.
+before you include the script.

 ```html
 <style>